 Forsyth Park is one of the most beautiful places to take pictures in Savannah.
 If you want to take pictures with your kids in Savannah, Forsyth Park is a great choice of location!
 Being one of the top Savannah attractions means that the park is rarely empty.
 If you want pictures free from crowds, try visiting in the early morning hours!

 Leopold’s Ice Cream

 This lovely ice cream shop is one of the coolest things to do in Savannah with kids.
-It’s an interesting piece of Savannah that parents will love and of course kids will love indulging in some delicious ice cream.
+It’s an interesting piece of Savannah that parents will love and of course, kids will love indulging in some delicious ice cream.
 Founded in 1919 by Greek brothers who immigrated to Georgia, Leopold’s has a slew of ice cream flavors and a soda fountain.

-Once a military fortification, then a prison, Fort Pulaski is now an attractions that draws people from around the world.
+Once a military fortification, then a prison, Fort Pulaski is now an attraction that draws people from around the world.
 Offering a number of beautiful outdoor trails for kids to run and get their energy out, this is one of the best things to do in Savannah with kids!
 Like most places in Savannah, Fort Pulaski is a perfect place for a history lesson.